 © Alexandr Malyshev

-The slide zone itself is 2–3 km wide and extends over 4 km north before terminating on the Caspian shore.
-Backed by a steep and crumbling cliff line dozens of metres high, the area is dotted with
+The slide zone itself is 2–3km wide and extends over 4km north before terminating on the Caspian shore.
+Backed by a steep and crumbling cliff line dozens of metres high, hundreds of rocks and boulders dot the area.
+Some blocks have 10–15-million-year-old fossilised footprints of hipparions – which are three-toed prehistoric horses – and sabre-toothed tigers.

 Satellite view of Tub-Karagan Peninsula's north coast